-- Use an open marketplace, where any supplier organization can publish services.
-Explicitly exclude specific suppliers, if required. - Use a marketplace for authorized suppliers only, and explicitly admit only the suppliers who are to publish their services on it.
+- Use an open marketplace, where any seller organization can publish services.
+Explicitly exclude specific suppliers, brokers, and resellers, if required. - Use a marketplace for authorized sellers only, and explicitly admit the suppliers, brokers, and resellers who are to publish their services to it.

-The operator who creates a marketplace specifies whether it is open to all suppliers or restricted to authorized suppliers only.
+The operator who creates a marketplace specifies whether it is open to all sellers or restricted to authorized sellers only.
 As the marketplace owner, you can change this setting later.